Yuusha0/tabulatedThermophysicalProperties/README.md

 ## INSTALLATION

+* Set the location of the directory in /etc/bashrc file (default
+  $WM_PROJECT_USER_DIR).
-* Copy the source files in your user OpenFOAM tree (often /home/user/OpenFOAM/user-6/)
+* Source this etc/bashrc file in your user bashrc.
-* Compile all sources with ./Allwmake in the src/ directory
+* Compile all sources with ./Allwmake in the src/ directory.

 ## USAGE